sakkaku/restrained-firearms-soundpack/README.md

 This is a sound library and instructional for various firearms related sounds and operations.

-Each "project" contains an overview of the operation of the firearm and a description of each sound such that it should have enough information to do animations.

 # Projects

 - [Colt Python (2020+)](./colt-python/README.md)